collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 In many cases, data will map into corresponding metadata elements bundled together in a container.
 Declaring a Group in Column 4 of an import mapping is a simple way to ensure that all of your mappings to a Container actually end up in the same place.
 Group names are arbitrary; CollectiveAccess will recognize a group of any name for any number of metadata elements, as long as the name is consistent.

 To create a group, assign the arbitrary group name to a line in the Group column.
 This will direct the mapping to place rows of data into a single container.

-In the example mapping, we are mapping column 3 to ca_objects.date.date_value and using the constant rule to set ca_objects.date.date_type to "date created".

 To make sure both the Date itself and the date type end up in the same instance of the Date container, simply assign them to the same group in the fourth mapping column.

 The name you assign the group is arbitrary, but it should be something that is recognizable to you.